jeroenvanderzwam/ooanalyzer/readme.md

 This factexporter is used to explore if the decompilation capabilities of Ghidra can improve the decompilation results of object oriented constructs in [OOAnalyzer](https://github.com/cmu-sei/pharos/blob/master/tools/ooanalyzer/ooanalyzer.pod).

-The factexporter was created during a research that looked to improve the decompilation of C++ code.
+The factexporter was created for a research that tries to improve the decompilation of C++ code.
 The research was done at the *Open Universiteit* in the Netherlands.

 The main contributor is [Jeroen van der Zwam](https://github.com/jeroenvanderzwam).

+## Installation

-This analyzer is run inside the [Ghidra](https://ghidra-sre.org/) framework.
+The factexporter analyzer is run inside the [Ghidra](https://ghidra-sre.org/) framework.
-To install Ghidra and the factexporter analyzer follow the [Ghidra installation guide](https://ghidra-sre.org/InstallationGuide.html).

-For convenience it is also possible to import the analyzer with the provided
+To install Ghidra, Ghidradev plugin and the factexporter analyzer follow the [Ghidra installation guide](https://ghidra-sre.org/InstallationGuide.html).
+For convenience it is also possible to import the analyzer with the provided [zip file](ghidra_11.0_PUBLIC_20240312_FactExporter.zip).
+For how to install extensions in Ghidra see the [Ghidra extension installation guide](https://ghidra-sre.org/InstallationGuide.html#Extensions).

-To run the factexporter you can either import the analyer in Ghidra with [zip file](ghidra_11.0_PUBLIC_20240312_FactExporter.zip).
 Or you can build the analyzer yourself with Eclipse.
-For that you need the [GhidraDev](https://ghidra-sre.org/InstallationGuide.html#Development).
+For that you need the [GhidraDev](https://ghidra-sre.org/InstallationGuide.html#Development) plugin within Eclipse.

 To run the analyzer you can open Ghidra, import the analyzer and run the analyzer on a binary.
-Only Windows x64 and x86 are tested, for now.
+Only Windows x64 and x86 binaries are tested, for now.

+## Usage

-When in Ghidra go to Analysis -> Analyze All Open and make sure you see the fact exporter analyser.
+After installation the fact exporter analyzer is available in the Analysis Options.
+When in Ghidra go to Analysis -> Analyze All Open and make sure you see the fact exporter analyzer.

 ![Screenshot](images/AnalysisOptions.png)

+To use the analyzer load your binary of choice, make sure the fact exporter analyzer is selected and run the analysis.

+## Configuration

 The option ExportPath enables you to export the facts to a location of your choice.